Booking a hotel or motel room, campground space, and other similar short-term lodgings is subject to Virginia sales tax.

 - Any other similar business facilitating the booking of accommodations.

-If an accommodations provider is operating under a trademark, trade mark, or service mark owned by the booking company or other type of accommodations intermediary, that company is not considered an accommodations intermediary with respect to those transactions.
+If an accommodations provider is operating under a trademark, trade name, or service mark owned by the booking company or other type of accommodations intermediary, that company is not considered an accommodations intermediary with respect to those transactions.

 What happens when the reservation is made directly with the accommodations provider?